Overview

 6. In Clause 18(b), disputes will be resolved before the courts of Ireland;

-7. Exhibit B to this Addendum contains the information required in Annex I of the EU SCCs;
+7. Exhibit B to this Addendum contains the information required in Annex I and Annex III of the EU SCCs;

 8. Exhibit C to this Addendum contains the information required in Annex II of the EU SCCs; and